Big if True Science Accelerator (BiTS)

 2024-Present

-Building on lessons from Brains, BiTS (Big if True Science) was designed as a core programme of Renaissance Philanthropy to catalyze more ambitious coordinated research programmes in both government and philanthropy.
-In particular, the programme focuses on leveraging lessons from DARPA’s successes and failures, including the creation of a "Playbook for ARPA-PMs”
+Building on lessons from Brains, BiTS (Big if True Science) was designed as a core program of Renaissance Philanthropy to catalyze more ambitious coordinated research programs in both government and philanthropy.
+In particular, the program focuses on leveraging lessons from DARPA’s successes and failures, including the creation of a "Playbook for ARPA-PMs”.
+UK’s ARIA invested in the first open cohort of BiTS, making this training available to scientists and technologists in the UK and beyond.